This page is a translated version

 - KHTML is a HTML rendering engine that was the base of WebKit, the engine that powers many browsers still in use today (e.g. Safari).

 - Kirigami is a set of components allowing developers to create applications that looks good and works well on mobile platforms as well as on the desktop.

 - Kickoff is a launch menu in KDE Plasma in which apps are sorted by functional groups.
 Right-click also offers the possibility of adding applications to the desktop or panel.
 Rapid access to a less-used application is made possible with the search box.
 There are also alternatives, such as the fullscreen app dashboard.

 - KInfoCenter originated as part of KControl standing alone from KDE 3.1.
 It can display data about your system such as energy usage, hardware info and many more.

 - Wikipedia - KInfoCenter

 - KDE Input/Output framework provides a single API for operating on files, whether local or on a remote server.
 Additionally, KIO Slaves provide support for individual protocols.
-Some particularly useful ones are http, ftp, sftp, smb, nfs, ssh (fish), man, tar and zip.
+Some particularly useful ones are http, ftp, sftp, smb, nfs, ssh (fish), man, tar, google drive, and zip.